-Early on in her career, Italian-born Valeria Golino was awarded the Prize of Best Actress for her role in Francesco Maselli’s A Tale of Love at the Venice Film Festival in 1986.
-Her career became international and she notably appeared in Barry Levinson’s Rain Man (1988), Jim Abrahams’ Hot Shots!
+Early on in her career, Italian-born Valeria Golino was awarded the Prize of Best Actress for her role in Francesco Maselli's A Tale of Love at the Venice Film Festival in 1986.
+Her career became international and she notably appeared in Barry Levinson's Rain Man (1988), Jim Abrahams' Hot Shots!
 (1991) and Hot Shots!
-2 (1993), Emanuele Crialese’s Respiro (2002), Antonio Capuano’s Mario’s War (2005), Valeria Bruni Tedeschi’s Actrices (2007) and Paolo Virzì’s Human Capital (2013).
-In 2013, she directed her first film, Miele, screened at the Festival de Cannes in the Un Certain Regard selection, and received the Prize of the Ecumenical Jury.
-She recently appeared in Giuseppe M. Gaudino’s Per Amor Vostro, which won her the Best Actress Award at the Venice Film Festival.
-She is currently working on directing her next feature-length film.
+2 (1993), Emanuele Crialese's Respiro (2002), Antonio Capuano's Mario's War (2005), Valeria Bruni Tedeschi's Actrices (2007) and Paolo Virzi's Human Capital (2013).
+She directed her first film, Miele, presented at the Festival de Cannes in the Un Certain Regard selection (2013).
+She appeared in Giuseppe M. Gaudino's Per Amor Vostro, which won her the Best Actress Award at the Venice Film Festival (2015).
+She directed Euforia, cheered in the Un Certain Regard selection at the Festival de Cannes (2018), and came back the following year in competition as an actress with Portrait of a lady on fire by Céline Sciamma, Awarded best screenplay (2019).
+She recently finished filming Edoardo De Angelis' series La vita bugiarda degli adulti.
+She’s currently working on her first series as a director: L'arte della gioia.

 Films presented at Cannes